Ras Alula: Military career

-Battle of Dogali

 However events beyond the Horn of Africa gave Ras Alula very little time to recover from the battle.
 As part the European Scramble for Africa, at this time the Italians took control of the Red Sea coasts, occupying Massawa and Saati with the tacit approval of the British, which was a violation of the Hewett Treaty.

-Although he had collaborated with the British against the Mahdists, Ras Alula chief interest was to guarantee Ethiopian sovereignty, which made him very wary towards the English who he suspected supported the Italians' encroachments.
+Although he had collaborated with the British against the Mahdists, Ras Alula chief interest was to guarantee Ethiopian sovereignty, which made him very wary towards the English whom he suspected supported the Italians' encroachments.
 His mistrust is clearly expressed in a conversation carried out with Augustus B. Wylde, the former British vice consul at Jeddah, who recorded these words in a dispatch to the Manchester Guardian:

 Upon returning to Asmara, Alula mobilized 5,000 men and marched from Ghinda towards Saati.
 It is unclear whether Ras Alula was acting on his own initiative in this instance, or at the orders of his Emperor.
 Discussing the battle later, he insisted that he was following orders; contemporary Ethiopian documents support Ras Alula's claim.
 However, in a 9 March 1887 letter to Queen Victoria, Emperor Yohannes wrote that his general had first spent two weeks investigating the Italian presence, then demanded that the Italians either evacuate their positions outside of Massawa or fight.

 Before attacking the Italians, he notified Emperor Yohannes of his intentions, which is expressed to Harrison, who had accompanied the admiral Hewett during the negotiations of the treaty, declaring to him that the British had not honored their word.

 To Marcopolo Bey Ras Alula wrote that the Italians were in Massawa, and to the Consul Sumagn de France, he warned that he would destroy the Italian forces if they did not leave Abyssinian territory.
 But the Italians believed that it was "the divine will that the Italians come to Massawa".
 In October 1886, the forces of Alula appeared near Saati and Massawa.

 By December 1886, confrontation with the Italians was inevitable.
 The first clash took place 25 January 1887 at Saati, where the Ethiopians were repulsed with heavy casualties; Alula rallied his troops and the next day annihilated the Italian relief column at Dogali.
 The commander of the Italian forces, colonel Tommaso De Cristoforis was killed in this battle, along with 400 soldiers and 22 officers.